eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/computing.rst

 Steps
 -----

-* Instantiate the Async Computing Node creating an object of such class with a name, a listener or callback and a domain.
+* Instantiate the Asynchronous Computing Node creating an object of such class with a name, a listener or callback and a domain.
 * Wait for tasks by calling :code:`run`.

 .. tabs::